alburycatalina/Coding-Nature/README.md

 + Some examples of programming commands and logic
 + "Tidy" data - how scientists collect and organize information
 + What’s next?

+This lesson is adapted from Data Carpentry’s Intro to R for Ecologists.